magnoeasy/easybuilder/english.md

 Then the following tab will open:
 ![image](https://user-images.githubusercontent.com/81401104/116297876-22fc4300-a772-11eb-85d9-5ce36a4c9f75.png)

-Under "Custom Scripts" copy and paste the following script:
+Under "Custom Scripts" copy and paste this script:

                                             function alert() {
                                    alert('Can be used in alerts, redirect to another page, execute a javascript function')